 Motoring Press Agency

 Clarkson and Jonathan Gill’s 1984 creation of the Motoring Press Agency changed automobile journalism.
-Clarkson’s growing automotive competence was shown in local media and automotive publications by their vehicle road tests.
+Clarkson’s growing automotive competence was also shown in local media and automotive publications by their vehicle road tests.
 He showed his car-evaluation skills and advanced motoring journalism with this effort.

 Amstrad Computer User